namikmesic/sam-workshop/README.md

 ## Objectives
 - Split App into multiple functions
 - Understand how to protect your api with API key - [OpenIssue](https://github.com/awslabs/serverless-application-model/issues/49)
+- Add simple api key auth against your gateway - [OpenIssue](https://github.com/awslabs/serverless-application-model/issues/547)
-- Add simple cicd pipeline for gitlab
+- Add simple cicd pipeline for gitlab - Currently broken as I don't have image with node and python combined (npm package for aws-sam-local is broken)

 ## Step 1 - Check updates we made
 - Check `template.yaml` file and check changes we made